deltachat/deltachat-pages/_posts/2025-03-17-edit-messages-and-delete-for-all.md

 Will this happen in any annoying scale?
 If so, we'll see to address it and iterate.
-But note that antagonistic chat partners have also many other ways to trick and annoy, and it may be a good idea to avoid them generally.
+But note that antagonistic chat partners have also many other ways to trick and annoy, and it may be a good idea to avoid or block them generally.

 Meanwhile, enjoy your new typo-fixing, organizing and retracting powers!